 What's a class like?

-Our classes are held in small groups to ensure personalized attention.
+Our classes are held in small groups or individually to ensure personalized attention.

 Classes are baby led.
 In our classes, it’s okay for babies to cry!

 Supportive group sessions where parents can share experiences and learn from each other while having fun.

 Recommended age for group classes is from birth to pre-crawling.

 Private individualized instruction is available.
 Please contact a Certified Educator of Infant Massage (CEIM) near you.